Trust you can verify, and revoke.

 A paid tier — independent of your license.

 The architecture is under-your-keys for everyone.
-Guarantees are a distinct commercial tier: the signed attestations, SLAs, and response commitments a regulated buyer needs — available whether you run the open-core build or the hosted cloud.
+Guarantees are a distinct commercial tier: the signed attestations, SLAs, and response commitments a regulated buyer needs — available with the hosted cloud today, and with self-hosted builds as they open up.

 Talk to us about guarantees- Signed & reproducible builds